JeremyAnsel/xwa_hooks/README.md

 This hook adds starfield backdrops to skirmish mission and permits to replace .dat files for a given mission.

+## xwa_hook_concourse

+This hook permits to modify the concourse items.

 ## xwa_hook_countermeasures

 This hook fixes countermeasures count when reloading.